 - A licensed school counselor is employed by the school to focus on our student’s social and emotional development and well-being.

-All access points to the school are gated and locked.
-Visitors must buzz in to enter and sign in.
+- All access points to the school are gated and locked.
+Visitors must sign in via Securly at the front entrance.

 - After arrival and dismissal times have closed, both the front door and outer gymnasium door are locked.